Current Projects

 Emergency Food Relief

-Drilling of Much Needed Borehole
+Drilling of a Much-Needed Borehole

 Desert Permaculture Workshops